icon

 Most life on our beautiful planet - plants, animals, and humans alike - is nourished by light from the sun.
 While the ways by which we absorb, use and even see sunlight differ, light allows most creatures to live and thrive!

-And, as humans, light is more than something that lets us see - it’s an essential part of our life and health!
+Therefore, it shouldn't come as a surprise that for humans, light is more than something that lets us see - it’s an essential part of our life and health!

-As we’ll soon see, light “controls” our lives and overall health in many ways: It dictates not only our sleep-wake cycle, hormones, and other physiological systems in the body but can also greatly influence our mood, inspiration, and how we show up in the world.
+As we’ll soon see, light can dictate our overall health in many ways: controlling not only our sleep-wake cycle, hormones, and physiological systems in the body, but also our mood, inspiration, and how we show up in the world.
 With so much on the line, it pays to know a thing or two about light!

 What is Light?